 Kershaw County School District is in a unique location where some schools are in urban areas while others are in much more rural settings.
 The district has a large number of students that have needs as defined by IEPs, including speech and hearing.
 While there is a shortage of speech-language pathologists in the state, the district’s unique layout and size makes it even more difficult to hire.
-“We have a lot more students in need than we have speech pathologists,” said Chad Dixon, principal at North Central Middle School.
+“We have a lot more students in need than we have speech pathologists,” said Chad Dixon, Principal at North Central Middle School.

 Since partnering with PresenceLearning, work between the existing staff and the contracted clinicians continues to be seamless.
 Teachers in the district also gain new collaborators to work with in and out of the classrooms.
 “PresenceLearning clinicians communicate with me frequently about our students.
-They join IEP meetings virtually because they are really an integral part of the student’s team,” said Mindy Donlon, a special educator at North Central Middle School.
+They join IEP meetings virtually because they are really an integral part of the students’ team,” said Mindy Donlon, a Special Educator at North Central Middle School.
 “It is like a weight has been lifted off of my shoulders.
 I know the students’ needs are being met.
 The PresenceLearning clinicians are doing a great job, so it’s one less thing I have to worry about.”

 Speech-language teletherapy is adaptable to meet the individual needs of Kershaw County students.
 Some students go independently to the room where services are provided, while other students go with a staff member who provides instructional assistance.
 “Our students are excited to go, and they really build relationships with the providers.
-Our teachers have embraced the idea and look forward to the sessions as well,” said Lesley Corner, principal at Camden High School.
-“It really has become a part of our school environment and a part of our curriculum for those students.”
+Our teachers have embraced the idea and look forward to the sessions as well,” said Lesley Corner, Principal at Camden High School.
+“It really has become a part of our school environment and a part of our curriculum for participating students.”

-The platform allows administrators to track student attendance and keep track of the school sites assigned to providers, the caseload of the providers and how many students they’re servicing, and the individual information on each student.
+The platform allows administrators to monitor student attendance and keep track of the school sites assigned to providers, the caseload of the providers and how many students they’re servicing, and individual information on each student.
 “Everything is right before your eyes,” said Roach.
 “I love PresenceLearning because they give you even more than what is needed.”

 Administrators and teachers easily access reporting with the PresenceLearning platform.
-“Before, we had to call and then fax something over, but now we just pull it up on the screen and all the information is right there,” said Lori Pate, the assistant principal at North Central Middle School.
+“Before, we had to call and then fax something over, but now we just pull it up on the screen and all the information is right there,” said Lori Pate, the Assistant Principal at North Central Middle School.
 “When parents call or we have an IEP meeting, we have access to the reports and can show parents where students are making progress.
 In fact, we have more access to reporting through PresenceLearning than we do with our onsite SLPs.”

 Group teletherapy has many benefits, one being socialization.
 “It’s awesome that they are getting to interact because I believe that if you can’t socialize, you are limited in what you can do in the world.
 So that social aspect is extremely important,” said Donlan.
 “I love that they do it together, and I know the kids like to interact with each other.”

 Group teletherapy is also beneficial for students who struggle to engage with their peers.
-“The student’s therapist guides them through how to engage and what’s appropriate and what’s not appropriate when having peers there,” said Sarah Beth Helsley, the special education moderate ID teacher and the department head at North Central Middle School.
-“It’s really neat to see that students are working on the same skills, but it looks totally different for two different kids.
-So it is very individualized, but very group-centered too.”
+“The students’ therapist guides them through how to engage and what’s appropriate and what’s not appropriate when having peers there,” said Sarah Beth Helsley, the Special Education Moderate ID teacher and the department head at North Central Middle School.
+“It’s really neat to see that students are working on the same skills, but it looks totally different for two different kids—so it is very individualized, but very group-centered too.”